davidgohel/flextable/README.md

 - a new section in the appropriate vignette that describes how to use the new function
 - corresponding tests in directory `tests/testthat`.

-By using rhub (run `rhub::check_for_cran()`), you will see if everything is ok.
-When submitted, the PR will be evaluated automatically on travis and appveyor and you will be able to see if something broke.